NachoColl/dotnet-cf4dotnet/README.md

   ...
 }
 ```
-you get the related resources definition output:
+you get the related resources output:

 ```bash
 ...